modflowpy/pymake/README.md

                             --makeclean is used.
 Does not work yet for ifort.
       -sd, --subdirs        Include source files in srcdir subdirectories.
       -ff, --fflags         Additional fortran compiler flags.
+      -mf, --makefile       Create a standard makefile.
+Does not work for ifort for Windows yet.

     Note that the source directory should not contain any bad or duplicate source files as all source files in the source directory will be built and linked.